MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-bcdr.md

 ### High availability

-- Review the high availability requirements of your workload and decide on the service tier that is best suited for your Azure Arc-enabled SQL Managed Instance deployment:
+- Review the high availability requirements of your workload and decide on the service tier that is best suited for your Arc-enabled SQL MI deployment:
   - In the General Purpose service tier, there is only one replica available, and the high availability is achieved via Kubernetes orchestration
-  - In the Business Critical service tier, in addition to what is natively provided by Kubernetes orchestration, Azure SQL Managed Instance for Azure Arc provides a contained availability group.
+  - In the "Business Critical" service tier, in addition to what is natively provided by Kubernetes orchestration, Azure SQL Managed Instance for Azure Arc provides a contained availability group.
-- Consider the potential business impact of a downtime in the General Purpose service tier, due to the existence of only one replica.
+- Consider the potential business impact of downtime in the General Purpose service tier, due to the existence of only one replica.
-- Consider the number of replicas (1-3) to deploy in the Business Critical service tier.
+- Consider the number of replicas (1-3) to deploy in the "Business Critical" service tier.
-- When deploying an instance in a Business Critical service tier with two or more replicas, you can configure the secondary replicas as readable.
-Decide on the [number of secondary replicas](/azure/azure-arc/data/configure-managed-instance#configure-readable-secondaries) to deploy in the Business Critical service tier.
+- When deploying an instance in a "Business Critical" service tier with two or more replicas, you can configure the secondary replicas as readable.
+Decide on the [number of secondary replicas](/azure/azure-arc/data/configure-managed-instance#configure-readable-secondaries) to deploy in the "Business Critical" service tier.
-- Decide on prioritizing consistency over availability through the number of secondary replicas required to commit a transaction in the Business Critical service tier using the _--sync-secondary-to-commit_ option:
+- Decide on prioritizing consistency over availability through the number of secondary replicas required to commit a transaction in the "Business Critical" service tier using the _--sync-secondary-to-commit_ option:
 - In a two-replica configuration, if there are connectivity issues between the replicas, then the primary replica may not commit any transactions as every transaction needs to be committed on both replicas before a success is returned back on the primary.
   - In a three replica configuration, a transaction needs to commit in at least 2 of the 3 replicas before returning a success message back to the application.
 - Decide if you need to designate a [specific replica to be the primary one](/azure/azure-arc/data/managed-instance-high-availability#preferred-primary-replica).
-- Decide which service type you will use between load balancer and nodeport.
-If load balancer is used, then applications can reconnect to the same primary endpoint and Kubernetes will redirect the connection to the new primary.
-If the service type is nodeport then the applications will need to reconnect to the new IP address.
+- Decide which service type you will use between Kubernetes _LoadBalancer_ or _NodePort_.
+If the load balancer is used, then applications can reconnect to the same primary endpoint and Kubernetes will redirect the connection to the new primary.
+If the service type is _NodePort_ then the applications will need to reconnect to the new IP address.
 ``

 ### Disaster recovery